Systems Admin

 auditpol /get /category:"policy change,account management,ds access"

-Full policy dump (all locales):
+Full policy dump (works in any locale):

 auditpol /get /category:*